sebva/PersonalWebsite/index.md

 Below, you will find an up-to-date list of the scientific articles that I (co-)authored.
 Underneath follows a list of less formal projects that I realized.

-Should you be unable to find something, you can instantly contact me using the chat button in the lower right.
-It will start an XMPP/Jabber chat with me.

 Happy browsing!

 ### Education